pendragon888/TA_Nuclera/README.md

 The **auth.setup.ts** file is a dependency and runs before all tests, this contains logic to log the admin and non-admin user accounts through the UI, saving the authenticated browser state in a file (adminAuth.json & userAuth.json).
 Other tests can then re-use these states without needing to re-authentication leading to faster test execution.

+Test logic is placed in spec files and contain the assertions.
+I have used the AAA method to Arrange, Act and Assert.

 I am also using API calls, as they are inherently faster when gathering and setting up test data.

 ## Manual vs. Auto